LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 ### What is Redis?

 [Redis](https://redis.io), also known as Remote Dictionary Server, is an open-source (BSD licensed), in-memory data structure store.
 Developers use it as a database, cache, and message broker.
-It is simply a fast lightweight database that structures data in key-value pairs.
+It is a fast, lightweight database that structures data in key-value pairs.

 ### Redis Cache

 Storing and retrieving cached data from Redis is faster than traditional databases as it retrieves and stores data in the main memory (the RAM).
-The data can be users’ sessions or responses from requests.
+The data can be users’ sessions or responses to requests.

-The only downside to this is that data can be lost if the computer crashes.
+The only downside is that data can be lost if the computer crashes.

 ### Setting up Redis